Using your baby’s information in the National Neonatal Audit Programme

 What is the legal basis for processing patient data?

-The NNAP has section 251 approval to collect patient identifiable data without explicit patient consent as its aims are considered to be in the public interest, as the audit will help improve standards of neonatal care.
+The NNAP has section 251 approval to collect patient identifiable data in England and Wales without explicit patient consent as its aims are in the public interest as the audit will help improve standards of neonatal care, ensuring that high standards and quality of neonatal care continue.
 To find out more about section 251 approval, visit the Health Research Authority website.

 Processing is permitted under the General Data Protection Regulation (GDPR) on the following legal bases: